-C. Muzzling When Off Premises:
+C. Muzzling AND RESTRAINING When Off Premises:

-1. The owner of the vicious dog shall not allow or permit the dog to go beyond the premises of the owner unless the dog is securely muzzled and restrained by a chain or leash as described in subsection C2 of this section.
+1. The owner of the vicious animal shall not allow or permit the animal to go beyond the premises of the owner unless the animal is securely muzzled and restrained by a chain or leash as described in subsection C2 of this section.
 The muzzle shall be made in a manner that shall not cause injury to the dog animal or interfere with its vision or respiration but shall prevent it from biting any human or animal.

-2. The vicious dog shall be restrained with a chain having a minimum tensile strength of three hundred (300) pounds and not exceeding three feet (3') in length, and shall be under the direct control and supervision of the owner of the vicious dog.
+2. The vicious animal shall be restrained with a chain having a minimum tensile strength of three hundred (300) pounds and not exceeding three feet (3') in length, and shall be under the direct control and supervision of the owner of the vicious animal.

 D. Warning Signs; City Enforcement:

-1. The owner of a vicious dog shall display in a prominent place on his premises a clearly visible warning sign indicating that there is a vicious dog on the premises.
+1. The owner of a vicious animal shall display in a prominent place on his premises a clearly visible warning sign indicating that there is a vicious animal on the premises.
 Such sign shall be in large enough lettering to be read from the street.
 A similar sign is required to be posted on the pen or kennel of the animal.

-2. An animal control officer is empowered to make whatever inquiry is deemed necessary to ensure compliance with the provisions of this chapter, and any such animal control officer is empowered to seize and impound any vicious animal whose owner fails to comply with the provisions of this chapter.
+2. An animal control officer or designee is empowered to make whatever inquiry is deemed necessary to ensure compliance with the provisions of this chapter, and any such animal control officer is empowered to seize and impound any vicious animal whose owner fails to comply with the provisions of this chapter.
 In the event that the owner of the animal refuses to surrender the animal to the animal control officer, the animal control officer may request the county sheriff to obtain a search warrant and to seize the animal upon execution of the warrant.

+3. Any person submitting a complaint to the City requesting enforcement of this Chapter 3 must give a written statement describing alleged violation(s)of this Chapter signed by the complainant identifying the owner of the animal and providing sufficient details of the conduct of the animal and its owner(s) to satisfy the City or its animal control officer or designee that a violation of this Chapter has occurred.
+The Complainant must also indicate he or she will be willing to act as a witness, if necessary, in the prosecution of the owner of the animal who has violated this Chapter.

 E. Penalty, Court Order For Violations:

-1. Any dog which, when unprovoked, attacks, scratches, kills, wounds, bites or otherwise injures any human or domestic animal is "vicious".
-For such violation, the owner or custodian shall be subject to penalty as provided in section 1-4-1 of this code.
+1. Any animal which, when unprovoked, attacks, scratches, kills, wounds, bites or otherwise injures any human or domestic animal is "vicious".
+For such violation, the owner or custodian shall be subject to penalty as provided in section 1-4-1A of this code.

 2. If this is the first offense for the animal, then the court shall set the matter for sentencing and notify the office of the city attorney of the date, time and place of sentencing.
-In addition to any fine and jail time imposed, the court may order as part of the sentence the dog be turned over to the animal control center for destruction.
-If the court does order the destruction of the dog, then it shall also order the animal control center to seize the dog in the event that it is not turned over to animal control within five (5) days of the order.
-Each day following the day of the order the dog is not turned over to the animal control officer is a separate misdemeanor.
+In addition to any fine and jail time imposed, the court may order as part of the sentence the animal be turned over to the animal control officer or designee for destruction.
+If the court does order the destruction of the animal, then it shall also order the animal control center to seize the animal in the event that it is not turned over to animal control within five (5) days of the order.
+Each day following the day of the order the animal is not turned over to the animal control officer is a separate misdemeanor.
 If this is a second offense for the animal, then the court, without